mreutegg/reading-list/README.md

 - Galactic North - Alastair Reynolds
 - Void - Veronica Roth
 - How It Unfolds - James S. A. Corey
-- Slow Time Between the Star - John Scalzi
+- Slow Time Between the Stars - John Scalzi
 - The Moon Is a Harsh Mistress - Robert A. Heinlein
 - Rendezvous with Rama - Arthur C. Clarke
 - Hyperion - Dan Simmons